arkin0x/cyberspace/readme.md

 If the remaining Derezz power is negative or zero, it has no effect.

 By these rules, the tip of a broken action chain will never have temporal armor.
-Drift events are essentially permanent, so a broken action chain will remain vulnerable as long as the operator has not been killed.
-Once Derezzed, an operator starts fresh with a new action chain at their home coordinate and no chains prior to the Derezz event can be targeted any more.
+Drift events are essentially permanent, so a broken action chain will remain vulnerable as long as the avatar has not been killed.
+Once Derezzed, an avatar starts fresh with a new action chain at their home coordinate and no chains prior to the Derezz event can be targeted any more.

 **Vortex**.
 A Vortex exerts a constant gravitational force that pulls a victim toward it while the attacker can generate higher PoW for a Derezz, as an example.
 An attacker may publish a kind 88 "Vortex" PoW event and specify the victim's pubkey (only 1 allowed) and e tag the respective action chains.
 The content of the event should specify the coordinates where the Vortex should appear; if omitted it should appear at the victim's location.
 If the Vortex's PoW is 10 and the victim is 7 units away from it, 3 units of acceleration are applied to pull the victim toward the center.

 **Bubble**.
-Securing one's property is a human right, and so it is necessary to provide tools for operators to defend their cyber property.
+Securing one's property is a human right, and so it is necessary to provide tools for avatars to defend their cyber property.
 Bubble is an event kind 90 that represents the creation of a constant anti-gravitational force that pushes an aggressor away from it.
 It functions as the exact opposite to a Vortex.
 The range and force of repulsion is constant regardless of the aggressor's distance from the origin.

 ### Defense

 **Armor**.
-An operator may publish a kind 10087 "Armor" PoW event.
+An avatar may publish a kind 10087 "Armor" PoW event.
 The valid PoW in this event is subtracted from any incoming Derezz as a defensive measure.

 Defenders against Derezz have an asymmetric advantage because they can generate Armor PoW any time before they encounter an attacker, whereas the attacker must generate enough Derezz to overcome their victim's Armor in a very short period of time.
 Therefore, an additional aggressive action is available to balance out this defender's advantage in the form of Vortex.

 **Stealth**.
-The state of the nostr network does not reflect whether an operator is actively controlling their Presence or not.
+The state of the nostr network does not reflect whether an avatar is actively controlling their Presence or not.
 Your latest Drift event determines where you are located.
-If you close your cyberspace client, other operators will still see you in that location and you are still vulnerable to attack.
-Therefore, it is important to be able to conceal one's location so that when the human controller is not present the operator is less vulnerable.
+If you close your cyberspace client, other avatars will still see you in that location and you are still vulnerable to attack.
+Therefore, it is important to be able to conceal one's location so that when the human controller is not present the avatar is less vulnerable.

 Stealth is an event kind 10085 that simply publishes proof-of-work to define a stealth boundary.
 Each unit of proof-of-work results in a stealth radius = 4096 / (POW+1).
 A smaller stealth radius is better.
 4096 is the length of 1 sector.

-When an operator has published a valid Stealth event, they may publish their Drift events differently without breaking their action chain.
+When an avatar has published a valid Stealth event, they may publish their Drift events differently without breaking their action chain.
 Instead of publishing their coordinates directly in the Drift event, they may publish a zk-snark that will only reveal their coordinates if the input to the zk-snark is a coordinate within the boundary radius.
 This is called a Stealth Drift event.

-Someone hunting this stealth operator may see their Stealth Drift events and input their own coordinates into the zk-snark.
+Someone hunting this stealth avatar may see their Stealth Drift events and input their own coordinates into the zk-snark.
 If they are not within the stealth boundary radius, they will simply receive a rejection.
-If they are within the stealth boundary radius, they will receive the actual coordinates of the operator.
+If they are within the stealth boundary radius, they will receive the actual coordinates of the avatar.

 **Echo Resistance**.
 It is possible that an aggressor may be creating valid aggressive events against you but not publishing them intentionally.
 If you publish movement events that do not respect these aggressive events, you will break your action chain; however, if you were not aware of those events, you can be forced to unintentionally break your action chain if an aggressor witholds the events until you have moved enough to contradict their would-be effect.

 Because this late publishing (which could also be due to latency) is like an echo of the original event's creation, I refer to it as an Echo attack.

 In order to combat this, the Echo Resistance mechanic is introduced.
-Operators may add an additional "echo" tag to any Drift event that contains NIP-13-like proof-of-work.
+Avatars may add an additional "echo" tag to any Drift event that contains NIP-13-like proof-of-work.
 The tag should include ["echo", <nonce>, <target>, <sha256>].
 Drifts with a valid echo proof are immune to all aggression events (except Derezz), meaning they may omit them from their velocity/position calculations.
-The reason why Derezz is omitted is because if successful Derezz resets the Operator's position anyway, so withholding it does not supply any significant benefit to the aggressor.
+The reason why Derezz is omitted is because if successful Derezz resets the avatar's position anyway, so withholding it does not supply any significant benefit to the aggressor.

 There are restrictions on usage of echo resistance.
 Each consecutive echo-resistant Drift event (n) requires 2^(ceil(n)) valid Pow ("target" in the echo tag).
 This means the PoW cost for consecutive echo events is 1, 2, 4, 8, 16, 32, 64, ... .
 This exponential increase is designed to make sustained use of echo resistance expensive and therefore strategic.

 For every non-echo-resistant event published, the count (n) is reduced by 0.5 until it hits 1, which is the minimum PoW target/cost for a valid echo-resistant event.
 This means that for each consecutive echo-drift event, double the number of non-shielded events are required for cooldown.
 This prevents overuse or spamming of echo resistance.

 Aggression events must be included in an aggressor's action chain.
 This means that the aggressor must stop publishing Drift events (stop moving) to successfully withhold an aggression event.
-If a nearby operator has suddenly stopped moving, it may be a cue to begin applying echo resistance to your Drift events and moving away from that operator as fast as possible.
+If a nearby avatar has suddenly stopped moving, it may be a cue to begin applying echo resistance to your Drift events and moving away from that avatar as fast as possible.

 The increasing PoW requirement for consecutive echo-drifts means that the defender will be slowed down as their thermodynamic resources are directed towards generating the echo PoW.
 This offers an inherent balance: the more you use echo resistance, the more vulnerable you are to Derezz attacks due to your reduced speed.